 De Vine Vineyards in the Saanich Peninsula, Victoria

-Our first stop was the De Vine Vineyards, set on the high ground with wonderful views aross the south-facing vineyards towards the ocean.
-It’s a family run winery, and you’ll be guided through a tasting of their organic wines in the wood lined tasting room – they also distill gin, vodka and whiskey using local ingredients and flavourings.
+Our first stop was the De Vine Vineyards, set on the high ground with wonderful views across the south-facing vineyards towards the ocean.
+It’s a family run winery, and you’ll be guided through a tasting of their organic wines in the wood lined tasting room.
+They also distill gin, vodka and whiskey using local ingredients and flavourings.
+De Vine Vineyards is open daily 11am – 6pm for tastings.

 Church and State Winery in the Saanich Peninsula, Victoria